-The Mentor-Protégé program is intended to increase legitimate DBE activities.
-The program does not diminish the DBE rules or regulations, and participants may not circumvent these rules.
+The Business Development Program is intended to increase legitimate DBE activities.
+The program operates in conformity with the Federal DBE rules and regulations.
+The Department's DBE/SS participants may not circumvent the Federal DBE rules or regulations.

 5.0 Applicability: